UPGRADE TO GET UP TO 85% OFF GITKRAKEN PRO

 The first way to view an example of the changes downloaded locally is to Git checkout the remote tracking branch.
 This will put you in a detached HEAD state, meaning HEAD is not pointed at the end of a local branch.
 You can see all changes, copy code, or create a new Git branch, all without affecting the local branch.

 Another option that will quickly show you what has been changed is running a Git diff, which compares the local branch with the remote tracking branch after you perform a Git fetch.
-We will show examples of this later in this article with both the command line and with GitKraken Client.
+We will show examples of this later in this article with both the command line and with GitKraken Desktop.

 Git FETCH_HEAD